About the Program

-- Master the body’s physical skills as they relate to technical proficiency, artistic performance, and modes of communication, discovering the role of the human body in dance in terms of anatomy, kinesiology, and human development.
+- Master your individual physicality as it relates to technical proficiency, artistic performance, and modes of communication, discovering the role of the human body in dance in terms of anatomy, kinesiology, and human development

-- Develop and practice physical and cognitive research skills within the full scope of multidisciplinary physical art.
+- Develop and practice physical and cognitive research skills within the full scope of multidisciplinary physical art-making

-- Develop an artistic voice by taking risks in individualized experimental creative practices.
+- Develop an artistic voice by taking risks in individualized and innovative creative practices

-- Understand how dance functions as a cultural practice that reflects and impacts local and global communities.
+- Consider how dance functions as a cultural practice that reflects and impacts local and global communities

-- Provide a professional environment conducive to advanced learning and collaboration among students and professors.
+- Engage with a professional environment conducive to advanced learning and collaboration among students and professors

-- Cultivate project management skills that take into account effective group dynamics.
+- Cultivate project management skills that incorporate effective group dynamics